OpenBookPublishers/image-manager/doc/using-image-manager.md

 BUG: Sometimes the edit icon does not work.
 This can be obviated by reloading the webpage, either with the icon in the browser or, customarily, by pressing Ctrl-R, and then clicking the icon again.
+It appears that this bug may be triggered by clicking outside the Edit dialog box (rather than clicking Save or Cancel), so always click Save or Cancel when editing the metadata.

 Initialisation
 --------------